danielbodnar/awesome-stars/README.md

 ## terraform

+- [xebis/infrastructure-template](https://github.com/xebis/infrastructure-template) - Template to automate GitOps and IaC in a cloud.
+GitLab CI manages static and dynamic environments, which are created, updated, and destroyed by Terraform, then set up by cloud-init and Ansible.
+- [swoodford/aws](https://github.com/swoodford/aws) - A collection of bash shell scripts for automating various tasks with Amazon Web Services using the AWS CLI and jq.
+- [unfor19/modulecost](https://github.com/unfor19/modulecost) - Calculate Terraform modules cost, implemented with infracost
 - [hazelops/icmk](https://github.com/hazelops/icmk) - 🧊 Framework that uses GNU Make for Infrastructure as Code
 - [pgporada/terraform-makefile](https://github.com/pgporada/terraform-makefile) - Helps me actually use terraform for multiple environments
 - [ZupIT/horusec](https://github.com/ZupIT/horusec) - Horusec is an open source tool that improves identification of vulnerabilities in your project with just one command.